Pro Football Reference Blog

 Career

-Julio is a consistent player in yardage production, averaging 87.9 yards per game for 155 games from 2011 through 2022 with the Atlanta Falcons, Tennessee Titans, and Tampa Bay Buccaneers.
-Jones led the NFL three times in his career (2015, 2016, and 2018) in this category going over the 100-yard plateau for each.
+Julio was a consistent player in yardage production, averaging 82.5 yards per game for 166 games from 2011 through 2023 with the Atlanta Falcons, Tennessee Titans, Tampa Bay Buccaneers, and the Philadelphia Eagles.
+Jones led the NFL three times (2015, 2016, and 2018) in this category going over the 100-yard plateau for each.

 Justin Jefferson